Bjrules/CapStone-DotNET-Mongo-CI-main/README.md

 # CaoStone-DotNET-Mongo-CI-main
-All Tools Project: This is a Production Grade DevSecOps Project
+ALL TOOLS PROJECT: This is a Production Grade DevSecOps Project